Vanier Centre for Women

-The Vanier Centre for Women (Centre Vanier pour les femmes) in Milton, Ontario is a medium correctional facility for female offenders serving sentences of less than two years or who have been arrested and are remanded in custody awaiting trial.
+The Vanier Centre for Women (Centre Vanier pour les femmes) in Milton, Ontario is a medium-sized correctional facility for female offenders serving sentences of less than two years or who have been arrested and are remanded in custody awaiting trial.
 The institution has capacity for 333 inmates.
 Services for French-speaking people are offered at this facility.

 As it is a maximum-security provincial jail, immigration detainees may be held at the Vanier Centre under the Canadian Border Services Agency.

 The Vanier Centre is named after Pauline Vanier, a Canadian humanitarian and the wife of Georges Vanier, a former Governor General of Canada.

 History

 The original prison, named the Vanier Institute for Women, was a CAD$4,000,000 facility in Brampton, Ontario, that had opened on January 29, 1969.
 The Brampton location was used to house the Ontario Women's Guidance Centre, the Ontario Women's Treatment Centre, and those from the former Andrew Mercer Reformatory for Women, the latter residents moving into the new prison on April 4, 1969.
 The Brampton location was a cottage-prison design, which consisted of several 24-room cottages alongside its administration and activities buildings.

 The current facility was renamed Vanier Centre for Women and opened in 2003 on the campus of the Maplehurst Correctional Complex.